 Yet with Brazil, there are so many things that I get angry about.
 “Why do you do things that way?”
 “Why isn’t it different?”
 “Why don’t people do [X, Y, or Z]?”
 I shout – usually in Gustavo’s direction, but sometimes into the void as well.

 Arguably, Brazilian culture is one that I’ve been closer to than all others.
 But I’ve also spent time living in France and Italy, both of which are pretty different.
-While I had plenty of frustrations with French culture, there’s nothing that comes to mind that I feel particularly traumatized by – except maybe an involuntary desire to correct mispronunciations in any language.
-(Sorry, but you know it’s true.)
+While I had plenty of frustrations with French culture, there’s nothing that comes to mind that I feel particularly confounded by – except maybe an involuntary desire to correct mispronunciations in any language.
+(Sorry to anyone I’ve ever done that to.)

 Brazil is a very social culture.
 It’s also a culture into which not very many people immigrate.
 For a lot of people, because of the emphasis on inter-personal connection, they require personal experience with a foreign concept – whether that’s direct, or through a friend with a similar worldview – to relate and empathize.
 It’s less common to see foreigners maintaining their own culture in Brazil, as opposed to assimilating to the dominant culture.